k-rauth/master-thesis/README.md

 # master-thesis
 Code from my master thesis to calculate common envelope consequences from MESA models

+MESA folder: inlist and column files to recreate MESA models with version 10398.

 SN_to_CE.py:

 Takes MESA binary models where each component ended with helium depletion (orbital period set to infinity after first SN).